Greenhouse gas emissions

 What does the indicator show?

-• Annual statewide greenhouse gas emissions peaked in 2004 and have been declining since.
-California reached its goal of reducing statewide emissions to below the 1990 levels by 2020, four years ahead of schedule (2016).
+• Annual statewide greenhouse gas emissions peaked in 2004 and have generally been declining since.
+California reached its goal of reducing statewide emissions to below the 1990 levels by 2020, six years ahead of schedule (2014).
 Emissions have remained below this target since.

 • Greenhouses gases include carbon dioxide, methane, nitrous oxide, and high global warming potential gases, which include gases that contain fluorine (or F-gases) used in refrigeration, air conditioning and foams.
-Carbon dioxide makes up more than 80 percent of total emissions each year (83 percent in 2019).
-On average, methane and nitrous oxide account for 9 percent and 3 percent of total emissions each year, and fluorinated gases account for the rest.
+In 2021, carbon dioxide made up 81 percent of total emissions while methane accounted for 10 percent, nitrous oxide 3 percent, and fluorinated gases accounted for the rest.

 Why is this indicator important?